“The primary model for human relations in consumer society is the ‘contactless’ tap or swipe.” — Milda Tinguali, The Consumer Vortex

 Fascism produced fascists, many of whose enemies would like to have seen banished to the hinterland in some prison-hell.
 Ideology would be the sacrifice, but removal was its only replacement.

 For some unknown reason, most people suspected nothing.
 Alternatively, an idea to improve on capitalism by producing more capitalism, as long as it did not seem unethical, had taken hold of many minds.

 If memory had served him correctly, N walked past the golden figurine of some insignificant deity, a sacred calf, the head of a goat, some howling coyotes and a church in the remote mountains which crumbled behind him, but it was inadvisable to venture much further beyond the encampment than that.

 Bleeding in sin, the other controllers at the East wing of the encampment stole headway forward with their operative standards set towards the heights of obeisance or glorification.
 A bewildering remark was made about a folding chair.

 The pioneers of humanity communicated with their past and future counterparts the idea that being human rested on heroism, pathos, wonder and style.
-As if all parts of humankind were naturally in a perpetual state of union visualised as one billowing flag representing oneness and the beauty of striving, as if there was sublime truth in an abstract principle made to preside like a minor deity over the mythology of consciousness.
+As if all parts of humankind were naturally in a perpetual state of union visualised as one billowing flag representing oneness and the beauty of striving, as if sublime truth was an abstract principle or a minor deity presiding over the mythology of consciousness.